-When not at work Leanna likes to travel, visit state parks, practice yoga, learn phrases in foreign languages and sip coffee with friends.
+When not at work, Leanna likes to travel, visit state parks, practice yoga, learn phrases in foreign languages and sip coffee with friends.
 She is fluent in Spanish and speaks basic Brazilian Portuguese.
-Leanna is from Florida but is excited to explore her new home in Virginia!
+Leanna is also an active skater with Twin Valleys Roller Derby.

 Got a story idea?
 She'd love to hear it.
 You can reach her through email, Facebook, Twitter and Instagram.